szaumoor/ZSTweaks/ZSTweaks/readme.md

 - EEFixpack.
 It's not completely polished, but it fixes tons of things and eventually will probably be a backbone for every game setup.
 My mod also fixes some things that are unaddressed by it (or currently messed up by it, such as poor Blackrazor)
 - IWDification, especially the IWD spell packs for BG, so my tweaks can take full advantage.
 They also make druids and paladins significantly more interesting and capable as spellcasters
 - Any mods that improve Thieves, like RR, allowing them 3 pips in Two-weapon fighting.
 Join me in my crusade to make them better as a standalone class.
+- Viconia Friendship if you use the Handsmaiden Mace component, because it makes the upgraded mace available even without romancing her.

 ## Notes for users and modders